mumtazmaqsood/planday_demo/README.md

         --> pip install selenium
         --> pip install html-testRunner
         --> pip install unittest
+        --> pip install webdriver_manager

-    3- **Download the chrome webdriver and put it in your PYTHON's libs folder** fx "C:\\python310\\libs\\chromedriver.exe"
+    3- **If chrome browser is not working after installing the above package then** **Download the chrome webdriver and put it in your PYTHON's libs folder** fx "C:\\python310\\libs\\chromedriver.exe"
         download from here according to your chrome version https://chromedriver.chromium.org/downloads